edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 **Project Abstract/Summary:**

-Generating Environmental corpora, classifying change as relevant or not and prioritizing relevant ones using NLP.
+Generating an Environmental corpora, classifying the change as relevant or not using ML algorithms and then prioritizing the relevant ones using NLP-backed priority algorithm.

 **Describe the need your project fills:**

-_Broader Goal_ :- Categorizing and Prioritizing Changes / Diffs
+_Broader Goal_ :- Categorizing and Prioritizing the Changes / Diffs

 The project will fulfill the following needs -